zzzprojects/learn-orm/tutorials/ef-core-providers/pomelo-mysql.md

 This command applies the new migration to the database and creates the database before applying migrations.

-Now, we are done with the required classes and database creation, let's add some authors and book records to the database and then retrieve it.
+Now, we are done with the required classes and database creation, let's add some authors and book records to the database and then retrieve them.

 ```csharp
 using (var context = new BookStore())